-The next “MTSU On the Record” radio program will examine how school librarians can be partners with teachers to improve students’ literacy levels.
+A recent “MTSU On the Record” radio program examined how school librarians can be partners with teachers to improve students’ literacy levels.

-Host Gina Logue’s interview with Dr. Karen Nourse Reed, an assistant professor in MTSU’s James E. Walker Library, will air from 9:30 to 10 p.m.
-Tuesday, Sept.
-18, and from 6 to 6:30 a.m.
-Sunday, Sept.
-23, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Dr. Karen Nourse Reed, an assistant professor in MTSU’s James E. Walker Library, first aired Sept.
+18 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 Reed and Dr. Eric Oslund, an assistant professor of elementary and special education in the College of Education, created and administered a professional development series to study its impact on school librarians’ knowledge and perceptions.